England to enter strengthened three-tier system when lockdown ends | Press and Journal

 But the CRG letter said: “We cannot live under such a series of damaging lockdowns and apparently arbitrary restrictions, and expect our constituents to be grateful for being let out to enjoy the festive season, only to have strict restrictions imposed on them afterwards that cause them health problems and destroy their livelihood.”

-“People in this country don’t mind bad news as long as you give it to them straight.
-I truly believe people would rather be punched with the truth than tickled with a lie.

-“You have got to be decisive.
-This week there are hundreds of thousands of businesses around the country who don’t know whether to bring staff back in a week’s time – and we’re two weeks away from national lockdown ending.”

-The Government announced a further 341 people had died within 28 days of testing positive for Covid-19 as of Saturday, bringing the UK total to 54,626.
+The plans emerged as the Government announced a further 341 people had died within 28 days of testing positive for Covid-19 as of Saturday, bringing the UK total to 54,626.

 Labour has so far been supportive of the need for restrictions to slow the spread of Covid-19, and a full-scale Commons defeat on the plan is unlikely.